 From the age of 50 you will be invited to attend for a routine mammogram every 3 years under the national screening programme.
 Evidence is now showing a significant improvement in death rates since the introduction of this service and we would urge all our female patients to take up the invitation that will arrive in the post.

 Flu jabs are available in the autumn each year for those at particular risk, for example those over 65.
 For those below 65 who suffer from a defined range of conditions considered by the Department of Health to put them at extra risk are also entitled to vaccination.
-People who fall into these categories will be sent their customary reminder in the post.

 Pre Conception Advice